A Powershell profile is a script file that is run each time a new Powershell is opened.

 General Notes

-Profile files are expected to be found under specific locations, with specific filenames (see below).
+Profile files are expected to be found under specific paths, with specific filenames (see below).

 On this page, only the Microsoft Windows paths are listed; paths for Linux or MacOS can be found in the official